GitauHarrison/notes/search/implement_elasticseach.md

 ## Combining The Search Functionality With SQLAlchemy

 What we saw above is fantastic, but it is less than ideal.
 The search results should return the actual model(s) instead of IDs.
 With models, we can pass them to the templates for rendering.
 So, we need to find a way to replace the IDs with the actual models.
 Another obvious problem from our example above is that we have to explicitly issue an indexing call so that posts can be added or removed.
-A more convinient way would be for the application to automatically trigger such calls as soon as there is a change made to the SQLAlchemy database.
+A more convenient way would be for the application to automatically trigger such calls as soon as there is a change made to the SQLAlchemy database.

 ### SearchableMixin Class

 We are going to utilize a _mixin_ class to solve the two-mentioned challenges of our prior example.
 A _mixin_ class provides method implementation for reuse by multiple related child classes but is not considered a base class itself.
-The _SearchableMixin_ class is going to act as a link between SQLAlchemy and Elasticsearch databases to automatically manage associated full-text search index.
+The _SearchableMixin_ class is going to act as a link between SQLAlchemy and Elasticsearch databases to automatically manage the associated full-text search index.

 ```python
 # app/models.py: SearchableMixin class